timbuendert/INF3131_DatabaseSystems-Tuebingen/README.md

-# INF3131_DatabaseSystems-Tuebingen
+# INF3131 Database Systems 1
- Code associated with the course "Database Systems 1"
+This repository includes the code associated with the assignments for the course "Database Systems 1".
+Starting with the treatment of different data models and languages, the relational data model emerges as the favorable option with its typed data, declarativity and data independence.
+Then, typical constructs such as constraints, (foreign) keys, SELECT-FROM-WHERE with extensions and joins are treated.
+Finally, good database design (1NF, Functional Dependencies -> BCNF, Entity-Relationship models) and relational algrebra present cornerstones of the module.